MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

     - If she applies for a one-time passcode and enters this, she can now read the email message in her web browser and when she opens the protected document, it also opens in the web browser.

 For both users, because of the Do Not Forward option, they cannot forward the email to other users, and they cannot edit the document, even after selecting **Enable Editing** to close the Protected View message.
-Additionally, according to the displayed usage rights, the email and document cannot be saved or and text from it cannot be copied.
+Additionally, according to the displayed usage rights, the email and document cannot be saved and text from it cannot be copied.

 ## To track your protected document